There is an intimate and necessary relation between the process of actual experience and education.John Dewey, 1938

 Within professional programs, there is a long tradition of including field experiences as a way to build practitioner skills and facilitate the move from theory to practice.
 Two of the most common forms of workplace learning are cooperative education and the internship.

-The most critical factor for achieving powerful learning outcomes from experiential-learning programs is the inclusion of opportunities for feedback and reflection.
-This can be accomplished with discussions, journaling, etc.
+The most critical factor for achieving powerful learning outcomes from experiential learning programs is the inclusion of opportunities for feedback and reflection.
+This can be accomplished with discussions, journaling, etc. An example is the Dewey reflection paper linked above.

 Eyler, J. (2009).
 The power of experiential education.
 Liberal Education, 95 (4), retrieved from https://www.aacu.org/publications-research/periodicals/power-experiential-education